hyperoslo/hyper-radar/README.md

 We at [Hyper](https://www.hyper.no) are actively doing research in different areas of information technology.
-It's in our DNA to be curious about new trends and developments, as it's the only way to survive in our fast-changing world.
+It's in our DNA to be curious about new trends and developments, as it's the only way to survive in a fast-changing industry.

 Every day we are testing new tools, building our own [open source projects](https://github.com/hyperoslo) and taking an active role